Do you experience strong emotions such as anger, shame, fear or self hatred but find it hard or impossible to work out why?

 Get in touch

-If any of this resonates with you, and you’d like to find out if and how I can help you to safely go through the grieving process to bring closure and peace, then schedule a complementary possibility call.
+If any of this resonates with you, and you’d like to find out if and how I can help you to safely go through the grieving process to bring closure and peace, then you can join our online Vanishing/Womb twin survivor healing group. or get in touch directly

 - Zhou L, Gao X, Wu Y, Zhang Z. Analysis of pregnancy outcomes for survivors of the vanishing twin syndrome after in vitro fertilization and embryo transfer.
 Eur J Obstet Gynecol Reprod Biol.
 2016;203:35-39. https://www.ncbi.nlm.nih.gov/pubmed/27236603.